 I personally like the smaller 3 inch variation of this bait.
 Reason being is they make great trailers for jigs, spinnerbaits and chatterbaits.
 I most often fish the Little Dipper with a 1/8 ounce dart head.
 This allows you to jig or swim the bait on the retrieve.

-Considerations When Using Search Baits for Bass
+5 Tips When Fishing Search Baits for Bass

 1. Wheather conditions are a big factor when considering what search baits to use.
 On cloudy overcast days I’m going to grab the swimbaits to begin my seach.
 I’ll use those most of the day until I find where the bass may be feeding.
 Sunny blue bird days may persuade me to pick up the little dipper or the worm before the others.